Investment

 The caveats

 Transaction costs also matter.
-If you sell through consignment, you're giving up 30-40% in fees, which erases most of your appreciation.
-Peer-to-peer platforms with lower fees (like Purr, at 10%) keep more of the return in your pocket.
+If you sell through consignment, you can give up roughly 30 to 40% in fees, which erases most of your appreciation.
+Knowing your bag's real-time value before you ever sell is how you time the market and keep more of the return.

 Should you buy a Birkin as an investment?